Skylar Diggins: Playoffs

-Offseason
+College

+Off the court

-Diggins-Smith has become an advocate against childhood obesity, a guest interviewer for ESPN, and a model for Nike.
+Diggins has become an advocate against childhood obesity, a guest interviewer for ESPN, and a model for Nike.
 She has appeared in Vogue magazine and in a swimsuit shoot for Sports Illustrated.

-Starting with the 2020-21 NBA season, Diggins Smith has also been a guest broadcast team member for the Phoenix Suns.
+Starting with the 2020-21 NBA season, Diggins has also been a guest broadcast team member for the Phoenix Suns.

-Diggins-Smith also hosts "Shoot 4 The Sky" camps around the world for boys and girls grades 2–12.
+Diggins also hosts "Shoot 4 The Sky" camps around the world for boys and girls grades 2–12.

 Personal life

-Diggins-Smith has a degree from Notre Dame's Mendoza College of Business.
+Diggins has a degree from Notre Dame's Mendoza College of Business.
 In June 2016, Diggins got engaged to her longtime boyfriend Daniel Smith who is a former Clay High School and Notre Dame wide receiver.
 The couple got married in May 2017, and she changed her last name to Diggins-Smith.
-The couple had their first child in April 2019.

-On October 17th, 2022 Diggins-Smith revealed the couple was expecting their second child.
+The couple have two children together.
+As of April 25, 2025, Skylar was not using Smith in her last name for Seattle Storm's training camp roster.
+Skylar is now going by Skylar Diggins in the WNBA.
+On May 1, 2025, it was reported that Diggins filed for divorce from Smith on March 26, 2025, after the couple separated back in November 2024, stating that their marriage was "irretrievably broken".

 Endorsement deals

-In 2013, Diggins-Smith signed with Roc Nation Sports, becoming the first female athlete to do so.
+In 2013, Diggins signed with Roc Nation Sports, becoming the first female athlete to do so.
 That same year, she also signed an endorsement deal with Nike.
-In 2014, Diggins-Smith signed an endorsement deal with Bodyarmor SuperDrink.
+In 2014, Diggins signed an endorsement deal with Bodyarmor SuperDrink.